carloshzoghbi/latam-bots/README.md

         4.1 - Sigle request - type: node bot_single.js
         4.2 - Multiple requests - type: node bot_multiple.js ## it will use the cred.txt to build the array starts the Logins

-    ## The PROXY argument is empty as it isn't in use.
-If you have multiple proxies to forward the traffic to, you can pass it in the cred.txt
+    ### The PROXY argument is empty as it isn't in use.
+If you have multiple proxies to forward the traffic to, you can pass it in the cred.txt and update the code to use the proxy configuration

 2. Medium

     Bot created using Selenium